Juliana LaPorta

 Q What steps did you take to get to where you are now?

-After Minerva, I packed up a U-Haul and moved to Boston, MA where I worked at Connelly Partners as a Jr. Art Director for a year.
-While at Connelly Partners, I was given a lot of responsibility from directing product shoots, helping with pitches, creating campaign concepts, executing digital and print, working with activations, collaborating with copywriters at all levels, and I was trained in studio.
+After this, I packed up a U-Haul and moved to Boston where I worked at Connelly Partners as a Jr. Art Director for a year.
+While at Connelly Partners, I was handed real responsibility early on — directing product shoots, assisting with new business pitches, creating campaign concepts, building brand guides, activation design, and executing digital and print work.

 Q How do you stand out in your field?

-What sets me apart is the range I've built early on in my career.
-I've worked in a fast-paced agency environment where concepting and execution had to happen quickly, and I've worked in-house where the focus shifts to brand consistency and long-term storytelling.
+What sets me apart is the range of experience I have gained early in my career.
+I've worked in a fast-paced agency environment where ideation and execution had to happen quickly.
+I've also worked in-house where the focus shifts to brand consistency and long-term storytelling.

 Q What are you working on right now?